 Every so often, I realize that a plant that I think I’ve identified correctly is actually not what I originally thought it was.

 Learning to identify plants can be fairly challenging, especially given the fact that many look very similar to each other.
-Field guides can be limited in their scope and images on the internet are often mislabeled.
+Field guides can be limited in scope and images on the internet are often mislabeled.
 Part of the problem is that many of the same common names are applied to several different plants.
 My trusty copy of Plants of the Pacific Northwest Coast is excellent as a starting point when it comes to figure out what plant I’ve found, but sometimes it pays to read the “small print” and dig into the species description.
-Often similar plants are described in detail here.
+Similar plants are often described in detail in that section.

 Such is the case with Field Bindweed (Convolvulus arvensis).
 Earlier this summer I was walking around the Courtenay Airpark Lagoon (an excellent place to find numerous introduced weeds) and noticed a small morning-glory growing in the long grass beside the path.
 I thought to myself, “That looks different.”
 It is these “Aha,” or perhaps “Uh oh,” moments that make botanizing so fun – there is a realization that there is always more to learn!

 This small morning-glory got me thinking that I had mis-identified another larger morning-glory that I had found last summer on the Courtenay Riverway Walk and wrote about in a post called Introducing Invasives.
 Sure enough, a little extra digging has now led me to re-identify this other morning-glory as Hedge Bindweed (Calystegia sepium).
 I’ve gone back to the original post and made the correction but here’s how you tell the two apart.

 Note that both of these plants are commonly called “Morning-glory.”
 In addition, the species name for Hedge Bindweed has changed from Convolvulus to Calystegia.